Chains & Whips: Composition and lyrics

+The song contains "organ-filled, bass-heavy" production with electric guitar played by Lenny Kravitz, drums and horns.
+Clipse raps about the pursuit of wealth and incorporates themes of death in their lyrics.
+The chorus features the line "Beat the system with chains and whips", which is a double entendre alluding to slavery and purchasing jewelry and cars (whip being a slang term for a car).
+Pusha T addresses the risks of obsessively seeking riches, such as diamonds and cash, and attention.
+He directs criticism at those engaging in this behavior, referring to many rappers but especially Jim Jones: "You think it'd be valor amongst veterans / I'm watching your fame escape relevance / We all in a room, but here's the elephant / You're chasing a feature out of your element".
+The luxury watch brand Richard Mille is also referenced ("Richard don't make watches for presidents / Just a million trapped between skeletons").

+Kendrick Lamar opens his verse with the lyrics, "I'm not the candidate to vibe with / I don't fuck with the kumbaya shit / All that talent must be God-sent / I sent yo ass back to the cosmics".
+He discusses facing various traumas and conflicts in the midst of his fame, systemic inequity, and the current direction of hip-hop, which he implies to be declining, highlighting that the genre's pioneers have gone unacknowledged: "Let's be clear, hip-hop died again / Half of my profits may go to Rakim".
+Lamar additionally performs in a rhyme scheme involving words that start with the "gen" sound.

+Controversy

 The aforementioned feud resulted in Drake suing Universal Music Group for defamation over the promotion of Lamar's song "Not Like Us".
 When Clipse presented Let God Sort Em Out to Def Jam Recordings, a subsidiary of UMG, the label wanted them to censor Lamar's verse and when Clipse refused, asked them to remove "Chains & Whips" from the album.
 After months of dispute, Clipse (and Pusha T as a solo artist) left Def Jam, buying themselves out of the deal.
 Although Def Jam claimed they requested Lamar's verse to be removed because of concerns that it would cause conflict with President Donald Trump due its usage of the phrase "Trump card", Pusha T has suggested that the true reason was their discomfort with a collaboration between two bitter rivals of Drake.
 Pusha believes such fears were unreasonable, as Lamar does not diss Drake in his verse.

-On the first day of Louis Vuitton's Fashion Week in June 2025, Clipse and Pharrell previewed "Chains & Whips", including Lamar's verse.
-They played the album on the rooftop of the Paris headquarters for a crowd of people.